dgaydukov/cert-aws/files/sa.md

 There are 2 performance model
 * General (if you need less then 7k file operation per second)
 * Max I/O
+AWS DataSync - service that make it faster transfer data between on-premise data and EFS

 ###### Amazon EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.